tensorflow/tensorflow/tensorflow/g3doc/how_tos/summaries_and_tensorboard/index.md

 If it receives one, then TensorBoard will visualize your graph as well.

-Now that you've modified your graph and have a `SummaryWriter`, you're ready to start runing your network!
+Now that you've modified your graph and have a `SummaryWriter`, you're ready to start running your network!
 If you want, you could run the merged summary op every single step, and record a ton of training data.
 That's likely to be more data than you need, though.
 Instead, consider running the merged summary op every hundred steps or so, as in the following code example.